Mahemdavad

 Mahemdavad is a town with municipality in the Kheda district in the Indian state of Gujarat.
 Mahemdavad is situated on the Vatrak River bank.
 The nearest city is Kheda.
 It is 30 km from largest city of Gujarat, Ahmedabad.

 Nearest airport to reach here is Sardar Vallabhbhai Patel International Airport.

+In Mahemdabad, there's a renowned historical park called Kashi Bagh, donated to the government by the Shah family in honor of Kashiba Ranchhoddas Shah, a cherished wife, mother, and grandmother.
+This serene park features both a playground for children and ideal for leisurely walks or jogging.

 Etymology

 Mahemdavad was established by the king Mahmud Begada, the grandson of Ahmed Shah, and it was initially named as Mahmudabad after king Mahmud.